acchang/OrchardTracker/README.md

 talk about farming, things to add. use others as a template.

-I still need to write this, get back to coding
+I still need to write this, get back to coding.
 -------------------------
 This was my first foray into Node.js, Express, MongoDB and Heroku.